 This year’s annual High School show features work by students from: Bemidji High School, Trek North High School, LaPorte High School, and Cass Lake High School.

 CANCELLED: Shop 505’s Featured Artist, Patty Lovegreen, will demonstrate wrap weaving.
 You are invited to bring your own supplies and learn the technique with her.

-POSTPONED to be RESCHEDULED: The Tavern on South Shore will host the first of several poetry slam events as part of the 2020 Spoken Word series.
+CANCELLED.
+Future Slam dates to be announced.
+The Tavern on South Shore will host the first of several poetry slam events as part of the 2020 Spoken Word series.

 VIRTUAL EXHIBIT AVAILABLE >> Exhibit: February 7 – May 8, 2020

 Closing Reception: CANCELLED.
 The paintings and prints on display reflect her research into new media, which she introduced into the art curriculum at BSU to enhance her students’ scope in the painting and graphics disciplines.

 “Other Dimensions” is Natalia Himmirska’s retrospective exhibition, representing works executed during her “Minnesota Period” at Bemidji State University beginning in 2003 until this spring, when she will retire as a full professor.